reside-ic/acme-buddy/README.md

 the initial deployment stage to avoid races between acme-buddy and the web server container starting up.

+For testing, the `--disable-tls-verify` flag will allow use of a self-signed certificate, such as the one used by pebble in the tests.

 ## DNS Providers

 Only two DNS providers are currently supported, Cloudflare and HDB.
 HDB is the